AMSC-24-25/08-mg-team-08-mg/README.md

 ### gauss_seidel_smooth method implementation
-Assuming that $a$ is a known constant, a uniform Cartesian grid with spacing $h$, the Laplacian $\nabla^2 u$ is approximated at a grid point $(i, j)$ as:
+the number of smoothing iterations, each sweep reduces high-frequency errors in the solution Assuming that $a$ is a known constant, a uniform Cartesian grid with spacing $h$, the Laplacian $\nabla^2 u$ is approximated at a grid point $(i, j)$ as:

 $$